Moderate-PG/Career_Post_tj/README.md

 see here.

-Finally, the plot below shows the survival curves by team but as you can see, they are all a but of a mess and there isn’t nearly enough data to compare teams.
+Finally, the plot below shows the survival curves by team but as you can see, they are all a bit of a mess and there isn’t nearly enough data to compare teams.

 ![](README_files/figure-markdown_github/unnamed-chunk-3-1.png)